 What not to do

-Do not massage directly on an inflamed heel if the pain is sharp and recent.
-Rest the foot for the first 48 hours of a new flare-up.
-Massaging acutely inflamed tissue can make things worse.
+Do not massage directly on an inflamed heel if the pain is sharp and new.
+Rest the foot for the first 48 hours of a new flare up.
+Massaging tissue that is already badly irritated can make things worse.

-Do not use high-pressure settings during active flare-ups.
-Save those for maintenance and prevention sessions once the acute phase has passed.
+Do not use high pressure settings during an active flare up.
+Save those for maintenance sessions once the acute phase has passed.

 How long until you see results?

 Most people notice less stiffness within one to two weeks of daily massage and stretching.
-Significant improvement takes four to eight weeks.
-Plantar fasciitis is a slow-healing condition.
-Consistency matters more than intensity.
+Bigger improvement usually takes four to eight weeks.
+Plantar fasciitis heals slowly, so consistency matters more than intensity.

-Conservative treatments including massage resolve the majority of cases within 12 months.
+Conservative treatment, including massage, can resolve the majority of cases within 12 months.

 For a full type breakdown, see our rolling vs vibration foot massager guide.

-ZUZU.LK stocks rolling foot massagers in Sri Lanka with rolling and shiatsu massage styles.
-Every machine comes with a 6-month warranty.
-Islandwide delivery in 2 to 3 working days.
-Cash on delivery available.
+ZUZU.LK stocks rolling foot massagers in Sri Lanka.
+These models come in rolling and shiatsu massage styles.
+Every machine comes with a 6 month warranty.
+Islandwide delivery takes 2 to 3 working days.
+Cash on delivery is available.

 Can foot massage cure plantar fasciitis?

 No. Massage reduces tightness and eases pain during recovery.
 It does not repair the plantar fascia.
-Recovery requires rest, stretching, appropriate footwear, and time.
-Massage is one part of a multi-step approach alongside medical guidance.
+Recovery needs rest, stretching, proper footwear, and time.
+Massage is one part of a wider care plan with medical guidance.

 Should you massage a foot with plantar fasciitis when it is acutely inflamed?

-Avoid deep massage during a flare.
-That means when the heel is hot, swollen, or very tender.
+Avoid deep massage during a flare when the heel is hot, swollen, or very tender.
 Gentle rolling on a frozen water bottle is safer during an acute flare.
-Return to regular massage once the acute inflammation settles and the heel is no longer hot to touch.
+Go back to regular massage once the inflammation settles and the heel no longer feels hot.

 How many weeks does it take for foot massage to help plantar fasciitis?

-Most people notice reduced morning stiffness within one to two weeks of consistent daily massage and stretching.
+Most people notice less morning stiffness within one to two weeks of daily massage and stretching.
 Meaningful improvement in pain levels takes four to eight weeks.
-Complete recovery from plantar fasciitis typically takes three to twelve months depending on severity.
+Full recovery from plantar fasciitis usually takes three to twelve months, depending on severity.

 Can plantar fasciitis come back after it heals?